Divorce Process in Texas

-When filing for divorce in Texas, one party will be recognized as the petitioner while the other party is the respondent.
+When filing for divorce in Texas, one party will be recognized as the petitioner, while the other party is the respondent.
 In connection to this, the Texas family code states that the two parties must be represented by two separate attorneys.

-The attorneys at Turner-Monahan have helped thousands of clients go through divorce cases of different levels of complexities.
+The attorneys at Turner-Monahan have helped thousands of clients go through divorce cases of different complexities.
 They are experts at knowing how to defend for your case and in creating a judicious plan that will work for you.

 How Divorce Works in Texas